UCLA Policy 132 : Workplace Violence Prevention

 A. All Members of the University Community

-All members of the University community are strongly encouraged to report incidents of Workplace Violence as outlined in this Policy, and take advantage of campus resources and training on preventing Workplace Violence.
+All members of the University community should be alert to any person displaying threatening behavior and are strongly encouraged to report incidents of Workplace Violence as outlined in this Policy.
+All members of the University community should take advantage of campus resources and training on preventing Workplace Violence (see WVPP for employee training).

 B. Managers and Supervisors